calvinmorett/calvinmorett.github.io/_posts/2024-03-30-contextmenuwindows.md

 There's a context menu shortcut that I like to use often for my projects but with this guide you can create whatever you need with a few components.

 First let me tell you what my script does.
-The shortcut I use allows me copy every filename within a folder.
+The shortcut I use allows me to copy every filename within a folder.
 All I do is right-click anywhere inside my folder and select the option "Copy all Filenames".
 Then the command runs a script that copies every file name (this script does not include folders, though you can change that if you wish) and allows me to paste those file names + extensions, where I may need to paste them.

 Here's an example output:

 ![](/images/22.png)

-I kept this script simple to suite my needs, but you can do much more advanced things with this script, using a few modifications; including getting the entire size of the files, the date it was created or modified, and anything else you may dream up.
+I kept this script simple to suit my needs, but you can do much more advanced things with this script, using a few modifications; including getting the entire size of the files, the date it was created or modified, and anything else you may dream up.
 For now I'm going to try and keep it simple.

 Getting Started
 ---------------